Set up development environment

-Summary: In the previous steps, we learned the concept of a smart contract and basic ways of interacting with TON Blockchain through wallet apps and explorers.
+Summary: In the previous steps, we learned the concept of a smart contract and basic ways of interacting with TON Blockchain through wallets and explorers.

 Prerequisites